 Announced at WWDC 2018, iOS Shortcuts app is meant for automating the complicated tasks that require several taps.
 After making it available only in Developer Beta, Apple has finally launched the first stable version of the automation app after releasing iOS 12 for the general public.

 You can create shortcuts for tasks such as sharing photos from an event, keeping track of daily intake of water, selecting photos from gallery, and turning them into a collage.
+Moreover, you can check out our list of free picture collage app that you can use in 2022.

 Moreover, you can also combine the features of various apps to create shortcuts where multiple apps are sequentially performing different actions.
 For instance, you can make a shortcut that switches on lights when you wake up, plays your favorite song and also presents before you the tasks you have for the day.
 You can name this shortcut ‘Good Morning’ and can activate it by saying ‘Good morning’ to Siri.